 Successful experimental elkhorn coral colony in Dry Tortugas National Park

 The U.S. Geological Survey is conducting research to guide the restoration and recovery of threatened corals in Dry Tortugas National Park and throughout the western Atlantic.
 Shown here is a colony of the threatened elkhorn coral, Acropora palmata, that has grown over the sides of a cinderblock experimental platform.
-Behind the elkhorn in the background is a wild, healthy stand of another threatened species--the staghorn coral, Acropora cervicornis.
-USGS scientists are studying coral-growth, or calcification, rates throughout the Florida Keys to understand why some corals thrive in certain areas, and thereby help guide reef-wide restoration strategies.
+These coral colonies were planted by USGS scientists (with permission from the National Park Service) as part of the Coral Assessment Network (USGS-CAN) that provides data on coral-growth, or calcification, rates throughout the Florida Keys.

 Learn more about USGS Coral Reef Ecosystem Studies.